-July was full of Universal things, lots of crazy happenings, and just things I can’t explain, honestly.
-If you had foretold me that my July would have involved my bird going missing and one of the members of The Breakfast Club emailing me, I would have said YOU ARE SHITTING ME.
+July was full of Universal things, bizarre happenings, and stuff I honestly can’t explain.
+If you had told me that my bird would go missing and one of the cast members of The Breakfast Club would email me, I would have yelled, YOU ARE SHITTING ME.

-I originally bought it for Anna to take to college with her as a going away gift.
-She has been talking about manifesting things all summer and I thought it was a fun little gift for her apartment in such a dark time.
-But after it arrived, and I paged through it, I realized that she most likely wouldn’t read it.
+I originally purchased it for Anna to take to college with her as a going away gift.
+She’d been talking about manifesting things all summer, and I thought it would be a fun little gift for her apartment during such a dark time.
+But after it arrived, and I paged through it, I knew she probably wouldn’t read it.

-She would be busy with a heavy course load, moving into her first apartment off-campus, and of course, seeing friends (SIGH).
-I realize that we are in a pandemic, but she hasn’t seen these friends since March and let’s be realistic.
+She’d be preoccupied with a heavy course load, moving into her first off-campus apartment, and of course, seeing friends.
+I get that we are in the midst of a pandemic, but she hasn’t seen these friends since March, and let’s be honest.

-She also took three online classes this summer, bless her heart, so I knew that my child who wasn’t a real big reader, to begin with, wouldn’t be doing much recreational reading once she got back to school.
-So I took the book for myself and thought I would do the Universal homework for the two of us.
+She also took three online classes over summer, bless her heart, so I knew my child. who wasn’t a huge reader, to begin with, wouldn’t be doing a lot of recreational reading once she returned to school.
+So I took the book for myself and decided I would do the Universal homework for the both of us.

-One Sunday in July, I sat on the couch and read several chapters while my beautiful white parakeet sang her songs in the cage next to me.
-I underlined words I loved like, SOUL FAMILY (swoon) and dog-eared pages that I would most likely need later: sadness, scared, pain, etc…
+On a sunny Sunday in July, I sat on the couch and read a few chapters as my beautiful white parakeet sung her songs in the cage next to me.
+I highlighted words like SOUL FAMILY, and dog-eared pages that I knew I’d need later: sadness, scared, pain, etc…

-I began a minimalistic challenge set forth on the Instagram page of The Minimalists; a lifestyle I have adopted and love, that I mentioned to you earlier in July by getting rid of or donating the exact number of items each day per number of days.
+I started a minimalistic challenge set out on the Instagram page of The Minimalists; a lifestyle I have adopted and enjoy, which I shared with you earlier in July by getting rid of or donating the exact number of items each day per number of days.

-So, for example, on July 1=get rid of one item, July 2= get rid of two items, and so on.
-I knew it would most definitely be a challenge by the end of the month, with the thought of getting rid of 31 items on July 31st looming, I had no idea how I would do that but thought I could save things like paperwork, or the garage, shed for the big days, maybe?
-Little did I know that something would make itself gone for me.
+So, for example, on July 1st, get rid of one item, July 2nd, get rid of two items, and so on.
+With the prospect of getting rid of 31 items on July 31st looming, I had no idea how I would do it.
+I thought I might save things like paperwork, or the garage, or maybe the shed for the big days.

-It was within the month of July that I began getting clarity to write my book seemingly out of nowhere.
+I began getting clarity to write my book seemingly out of nowhere in July.

-As I was clearing the clutter out of our bedrooms, closets, basement, cupboards, that my mind, which had been so foggy with medications for migraines as well as the lack of estrogen from my impending menopause, my mind was finally crystal clear with words.
+As I started clearing the clutter out of our bedrooms, closets, basement, and cupboards, my mind, which had been foggy with migraine medications as well as the lack of estrogen from my impending menopause, was finally crystal clear with words.

 The less I had on the surface of my world, the more I had underneath if that makes any sense.

-But there were lots of other amazing Universe stories going on behind the scenes while this was going on; so much amazing that I had to write all of what was happening down in my phone to keep track of it all.
-Stories that I will keep inside my head and heart.
-Some of which happened to people outside of my home and those people know who they are and know what I am talking about.
+But there were so many other Universe stories going on behind the scenes while this was going on; so much amazing that I had to write all of what was happening down in my phone to keep track of it all.

 Then, sadly, Joy literally left our home on July 23, when our beloved parakeet flew out of our house and out of our lives.
-To say I felt defeated was an understatement.
-I couldn’t understand why the Universe would do this to me, why when I listened to it so closely, followed it so intently, why would it do me so dirty?
+To say I felt defeated would be an understatement.
+I couldn’t understand why the Universe would do this to me, why when I listened to it so closely, followed it so diligently, why would it do me so dirty?